 Our Federation has consultative status at the International Maritime Organisation (IMO), United Nations Conference on Trade & Development (UNCTAD) and the World Customs Organisation (WCO).
 We also work closely with ship owning bodies the International Chamber of Shipping, BIMCO, Intercargo and Intertanko.

 FONASBA’s relationship with the European Commission is effected through one of its Standing Committees, the European Community Association of Ship Brokers & Agents (ECASBA).
 ECASBA provides input into European seaport, port services, short sea shipping, shipping safety and EDI policies as well as customs and administrative procedures.
 ECASBA is a member of the European Commission’s Trade Contact Group on customs matters and the Digital Transport and Logistics Forum.

-Our membership is made up of 55 countries, represented by 45 national associations of ship brokers and agents with a further 10 countries represented by associate or candidate members.
-Individual companies are also eligible to join as associate members if there is no national association in existence..
+Our membership is made up of 71 countries, represented by 53 national associations of ship brokers and agents with a further 18 countries represented by associate or candidate members.
+Individual companies are eligible to join as associate members if there is no national association in existence..